jabwire/texatar/readme.md

 The following parameters used to control the generated image:

-* :text = the text to display in the texatar, required
+* :text = the text to display in the texatar
-* :size = the size of the image in pixels, default 48
+* :size = the size of the image in pixels

 For example, the link, http://texatar.jabwire.com/200/ds.png, would create a 200 x 200 image with the text ds in the center.